Where YOU are

 Snowden Bishop is a seasoned author, journalist, photographer and producer with works published worldwide.
 Her career began in the fast-paced environment of broadcast journalism.
-She “cut her teeth” in FM radio stations in her hometown, Aspen, Colorado and college town, Columbia, Missouri.
-While in Journalism school, she hosted popular radio shows as a drive-time disc jockey and wrote, produced and anchored nightly news at a progressive rock radio station KWWC in Columbia.
+She “cut her teeth” in FM radio stations where she hosted popular radio shows as a drive-time disc jockey and wrote, produced and anchored nightly news at a progressive rock radio station KWWC in Columbia, Missouri where she attended journalism school.
 She transitioned into television news after being recruited by a San Diego NBC affiliate, KCST-TV, where she worked as an evening news assignment reporter.
 She later returned to Missouri to accept a new position as the anchor of the “Today Show” cut-ins and morning news at NBC affiliate, KCBJ-TV.
-CBS Television transported her to Los Angeles to co-host a national youth-oriented talk show.
-Days before the show premiered, the network cut budgets on all new programming in order to stave off a hostile takeover.
-The cancellation prompted her to explore other options, and thus began her new career behind-the-scenes in television and film production.
+A job offer to co-host a national youth-oriented talk show at CBS Television Studios transported her to Los Angeles.
+Days before the show premiered, the network cut budgets on all new programming to stave off a hostile takeover.
+The cancellation prompted a new career behind-the-scenes in television and film production.

 Exceptionally knowledgeable about sustainability, environmental issues and wildlife conservation, Snowden is frequently invited to speak at events and occasionally co-host radio shows.
 She is a juried member of the Society of Environmental Journalists and Climate Reality Project’s esteemed Climate Leadership Corps – one of only four featured Climate Leaders to represent the organization in South African media after intensive training there with former Vice-President Al Gore.
 She dedicates countless hours of pro bono service advocating for environmental, animal welfare and humanitarian causes.
 For more than a decade, she served as documentarian and legislative lobbyist for The Paw Project and, since 2009, she has served on the Board of Directors of Friends of Africa International where, as its current Vice Chairman, she oversees conservation, development and humanitarian projects.